 Start dates: September

-Part-time applicants: Direct Entry Application Form
+Application process: Direct Entry Application Form

 The Foundation Degree in Childhood Studies is a work-based degree designed for applicants working as early years practitioners, teaching assistants or in other roles in the Children's Workforce.
 The degree offers a flexible programme of study for those in employment, so that they can 'earn while they learn'.
 It is 'family friendly', avoiding taught sessions in school holidays.